GERRY: The Original Gear Pioneer (2 pages)

 Booklets not pictured: "Wilderness Trips You can Enjoy" 1967.
 "Food Packing for Backpacking," 1970.
 And the 5 1/2 x 8 inch sized "Wilderness Traveler," 1968.
 (I have images of these three booklets)...

-Three Examples of GERRY Major Innovations
+Examples of GERRY Major Innovations

 Gerry and his wife Ann also experimented with the first modern baby carriers, and patented their original design in 1963 as their "Gerry Kiddie Carrier."
 Innovations included the use of lightweight aluminum for its "S" curved frame, and lightweight nylons for the material.
 It was to sell for some forty years!
 Many of us as infants and toddlers spent hours in the out-of-doors in a Gerry Kiddie Carrier, and the close parent-to-child contact these carriers allowed led to some life-long pleasant associations to the outdoor world.........The third GERRY innovation I will mention here is the GERRY squeeze tube, invented circa 1955 to support Gerry's "Go Light, Leave No Trace" backpacking philosophy....
 Here's how these tubes worked: you would open up the bottom of the GERRY plastic tube, which resembled a toothpaste tube.
 Then you would insert the gloopy, messy food of your choice and re-seal the tube, which dispensed out the top, just like toothpaste!
 In this way, you automatically left behind the glass jar, reducing weight in your pack, and never being tempted to toss the used-up jar out into the forest!
 My "tube" favorites were peanut butter and jelly, but I've seen creative cooks squeezing an amazing variety of stuff out of these tubes.
 Once on a winter trip in the Tetons, I witnessed frozen orange juice being oozed out onto some kind of chicken dish!....
 I believe these tubes are now in common circulation as an outdoor product, no longer branded "GERRY."

-Down Insulated Clothing: GERRY-branded ski apparel and down garments rose to prominence at the 1960 or 1964 Winter Olympics, where GERRY insulated parkas were worn by the Olympic Committee members and caught the buying public's eye...This moved GERRY firmly into the "skiwear" category and further away from its mountaineering gear roots......
+Down Insulated Clothing: GERRY-branded ski apparel and down garments rose to prominence at the 1964 Winter Olympics, where GERRY insulated parkas were worn by the Olympic Committee members and caught the buying public's eye...This moved GERRY firmly into the "skiwear" category and further away from its mountaineering gear roots......
 The ski apparel and down garment type of GERRY product is still commonly available at such places as eBay.
-Whether or not they are "really" GERRY is unclear (see below)
+Whether or not they are "really" GERRY is unclear (see below).

 The Current Status of the man and the company

-the label on the left shows that "GERRY" was founded in 1946, the same year as Holubar Mountaineering.....
+the label on the left shows that "GERRY" was founded in 1946......
 Mr. Cunningham's first two real stores were in Boulder, and at some point, probably in the Mid-Sixties, he opened his main store in Denver.
-Notes: you can find "GERRY" labels on recently made outdoor clothing; those will state that the Company's location is now in Seattle (see image above).....
+Notes: you can find "GERRY" labels on recently made outdoor clothing; those will state that the Company's location is now in Seattle (see small image to left).....
 GERRY (the company) was long ago absorbed by a big corporation; eg., the 1972 booklets state the company's circa 1972 ownership in this way on their back covers: "Gerry Division of Outdoor Sports Industries Inc., Denver, Colo."
 A different version comes from 1966 literature: "Colorado Outdoor Sports Co., Division of Outdoor Sports Industries, Inc." (as shown on the1966 booklet "How to Enjoy Backpacking.").
 I have also seen a GERRY garment label with text about "Outdoor Products Company."....
 Much more recently, one can trace the GERRY brand to a big corporation named Amerex-- here's a quote from their website: "New York, NY - (September 4, 2002) - Amerex Group Inc. one of the largest privately-held U.S.-based manufacturers of quality outerwear and The National Standard Race (NASTAR), the largest public grassroots recreational ski race program, today announced that Amerex's proprietary brand Gerry® will become the national sponsor of the "Jeep King Of The Mountain NASTAR" 2003-04 race season...."
 The new motto I saw there on the company website was "GERRY, Bold in the Cold."
 Their site has a short, well-written history section about the GERRY brand, and it includes a picture of Gerry and his wife Ann.

 Continue to GERRY, page two